jakebellacera/astro-config/README.md

 - **name:** The name of the virtual module to import.
 The name will be prefixed with `virtual:*` (e.g. `config` will be `virtual:config`).
 - **config:** The object that will be exported as `config` (e.g. `{ hello: 'world' }` will export as `{ config: { hello: 'world' }}`).

-  > [!NOTE]
-  > The object's properties must be able to serialize into JSON.

 ## Contributing